HD-PiSSA: High-Rank Distributed Orthogonal Adaptation: Limitations

 \section{Limitations}

 HD-PiSSA requires multi-GPU distributed setups to fully realize its benefits, which may restrict its applicability in resource-constrained environments.
+Besides, because HD-PiSSA aggregates all the gradient updates on the Pretrained Matrix W, its performance decreases when the base model is loaded at lower precision.
 Additionally, while demonstrating strong results on various tasks, its generalization to broader domains and modalities remains to be validated.
 We also plan to conduct more rigorous theoretical analysis on the effective update rank as part of future work.